HugoLnx/docker-dev-workspace/README.md

 # Docker Dev Workspace
 ## Intro
-Simple repository to make easy for me to have a dev linux environment running in my windows machine (throught Docker Desktop).
+Simple repository to make easy for me to have a dev linux environment running in my windows machine (through Docker Desktop).

 ## Pre-requisites
 - git bash